sebastian-software/edge/packages/edge-boilerplate/readme.md

-# Edge Template
+# Edge Boilerplate

-An basic application template for usage of Edge* technologies.
-Powered by a lot of ideas from various people like James Gillmore @faceyspacey and.
+Edge Boilerplate is a template for modern web applications.
+Part of the Edge Platform.

+## Thanks

+- James Gillmore @faceyspacey

 ## Features